li-zhijian/CSC469/a1/b/report.md

 Experiments
 ===========

-We first ran both versions of `bzip2` on the sample data with an empty environment to set up a baseline.
+We first ran both versions of all 3 test programs on the sample data with an empty environment to get a base line.